victorheringer/mock-dev-env/README.md

 ```

 - The `mc` container is interactive, so you can use it as a CLI to manage your MinIO instance anytime.
-- It shares the same Docker network as your MinIO container, so you can access MinIO using the service name (`minio`) instead of \`loc
+- It shares the same Docker network as your MinIO container, so you can access MinIO using the service name (`minio`) instead of `localhost`.

 ## Notes